 So, obviously there are a bunch of lessons here – but perhaps the biggest takeaway is that we can learn from both what someone says, AND how they say it.

-If you decide to sign up for Tribe – that’s fine, I think it’s valuable.
+If you decide to sign up for The Membership Experience – that’s great, I think it’s valuable.

-But even if Tribe isn’t for you, I’ve learned heaps just from watching how Stu and the Tribe team run their business, and I think there’s value just in watching those who are great at their craft.
+But even if it isn’t for you, I’ve learned heaps just from watching how Stu and his team run their business, and I think there’s value just in watching those who are great at their craft.

 Who is on your list of folks worth following?